Workflow

 What is Workflow?

 In the financial back office, workflow refers to the automated or semi-automated processes that manage the movement of information, documents, and tasks from initiation to completion.
 It outlines the steps involved, the responsible parties, and the rules governing each stage.
-Think of it as a digital assembly line, where each step contributes to the final product – be it a paid invoice, a reconciled bank statement, or an approved purchase order.
+Think of it as a digital assembly line, where each step contributes to the final product – whether it’s a paid invoice, a reconciled bank statement, or an approved purchase order.

 What is it Used For?